What is Limewash?

 Tallow (animal fat) or raw linseed oil are traditional additives which help to improve its water-shedding qualities when used externally.

 As it is a water-based paint, limewash isn’t easily absorbed into less porous surfaces such as cement renders or hard gypsum plasters, and therefore it won’t wear nearly as well on these.
 Additives such as casein (skimmed milk) can be added to help it bond to these less porous materials.

 Further details of our limewash, including prices, can be viewed on the Limewash Product Page.

 The benefits of limewash

-This chart illustrates our range of traditional limewash colours, but we also provide a colour matching service for a fee of £40 + VAT.
-The colours shown are a close approximation, not an exact match and samples of the limewash are available for £2 plus postage, packing and VAT.
+This chart illustrates our range of traditional limewash colours, but we also provide a colour matching service for a fee of £40+VAT.
+The colours shown are a close approximation, not an exact match.
+100 ml samples of the limewash are available for £2.20+VAT plus postage and packing.